rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 source ./make_minized_petalinux.tcl
 ```

-3. Open the project `/hdl/Projects/minized_petalinux/`
+3. Open the project `/hdl/Projects/minized_petalinux/MINIZED/minizedpetalinux.xpr`

 4. Clone the [AXIS_AES128](https://github.com/happyx94/AXIS_AES128) repo to wherever you want on your workstation PC.

 5. In Vivado, click *Open Block Design*.
-In the *IP Catalog* window, right click and select *Add Repository*.
+In the *IP Catalog* window, right click on User Repository and select *Add Repository*.
 Select the AXIS_AES128 repo you just cloned.

 6. Add the following to the block design.